 Annual energy production: as proposed in previous LCAs of V100 2.0 MW turbine (Vestas 2015b,c) and 3MW platform (Vestas, 2018) there have been some updates to turbine configuration and annual energy production to better reflect Vestas' commercial offering and the functional design of the wind turbine.
 These are fully detailed in Annex H. As such, in previous LCAs annual energy production was measured at mid-point of the wind class.
-In the current LCA
+In the current LCA the turbine operates in a 'special' wind speed which reflects the functional design of the turbine.
+This has the effect to increase energy production.

-- the top-end wind speed of the wind class is used which reflects the IEC standards and functional design of the turbine.
-This has the effect to increase energy production. - Availability: the availability of the wind turbine has improved from 2.0% to 1.5% which has the effect to increase energy production.
+• Availability: the availability of the wind turbine has improved from 2.0% to 1.5% which has the effect to increase energy production.
 Availability represents the energy production losses when the turbine is not running (e.g. due to maintenance operations).